The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 Vulnerability Database/CVE-2025-15037

-CVE-2025-15037 is a privilege escalation vulnerability in the ASUS Business System Control Interface driver.
-Unprivileged users can exploit this flaw to gain unauthorized access to hardware resources.
-This article covers technical details, affected systems, impact, and mitigation strategies.
+CVE-2025-15037 is a privilege escalation vulnerability in ASUS Business System Control Interface driver that allows unprivileged users to access sensitive hardware resources.
+This article covers technical details, impact, and mitigation.

 CVE-2025-15037 Overview